The 6 Best Running Shoes For Men of 2026

 Overall, the MEGABLAST is an incredibly versatile shoe.
 If you have an intense training block that includes long runs, intervals, and speed workouts, this shoe can handle all of these with panache.
 It's even a good shoe for running a marathon, although it's not a specialized racing shoe.
 If you want to invest in one shoe that will be able to cover lots of different workouts, this is it.

-If you do want something that feels more lively and cushioned, the Brooks Hyperion Max 3 is a worthy alternative.
-It has a plastic plate in the midsole that adds some snap, and a more aggressive rocker that keeps propelling you forward even as your legs tire.
+If you want a plated trainer that feels lively and propulsive, the Brooks Hyperion Max 3 is a worthy alternative.
+It has a plastic plate in the midsole that adds some snap, and an aggressive rocker that keeps propelling you forward even as your legs tire.
 But bouncy fun can become chaotic instability, so runners with over-pronation issues might find the Hyperion Max 3 too wobbly to run with confidence.

 If you want something that feels more secure, both in terms of fit and lateral stability, consider the Saucony Hurricane 25.
 It's a good option for long runs, and its wide base, contoured dual-density foam, and soft sidewalls keep its ride smooth and stable.
 It's not as plush or deeply cushioned as the Mizuno, but it holds up better over longer distances.